inBeat/inbeat-website/content/top-influencers/tiktok/cosmetics/united-states/_index.md

 ---
-title: Top 10 Cosmetics TikTok Influencers In United States in 2023
+title: Top 10 Cosmetics TikTok Influencers In United States In 2023
 description: >-
   Find top cosmetics TikTok influencers in United States in 2023.
-Most popular hashtags: #fyp #foryou #duet #lipgloss.
+Most popular hashtags: #fyp #duet #makeup #smallbusiness.
 platform: TikTok
-hits: 181
+hits: 190
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat aggregates 181 TikTok influencers like this in United States for you to pitch.
+text_bottom: inBeat aggregates 190 TikTok influencers like this in United States for you to work with.
 profiles:
   - username: "lipfix_cosmetics"
     fullname: >-